Income and assets tests for ABSTUDY

 If your parents or guardians earnt more than $51,027 in the 2014-15 tax year, we will pay you 20 cents less for every dollar over $51,027.
 Your parents or guardians must tell us if there are any changes to their income.

-If you are younger than 22 years of age, we will reduce your payment by 60 cents for every dollar your partner earns over the threshold.
-This threshold depends on your partner’s circumstances; for example, their age and whether they receive a payment from us.
+If you are younger than 22, we reduce your payment by 60 cents for every dollar your partner earns over the threshold.
+This threshold depends on your partner’s circumstances, for example, their age and whether they receive a payment from us.

-If you are 22 years of age or older, your partner can earn up to $928 a fortnight.
-We will reduce your payment by 50 cents for every dollar over this $928 a fortnight threshold.
+If you are 22 or older, your partner can earn up to $935 a fortnight.
+We reduce your payment by 50 cents for every dollar over $935.
 If you have dependent children, your partner can earn more before it affects your payment.
-How much more this is will depend on the age and circumstances of your child or children.
+How much more depends on the child’s age and circumstances.